Main Menu (Mobile)- Block

 Main Menu - Block

-The Schreiter lab is currently developing tools for permanently marking and selectively manipulating populations of active neurons in model organisms.
+The Schreiter Lab is inventing new molecular tools for reading, marking, and manipulating the activity of neurons in model organisms.
 These tools will bridge anatomy and function for dissection of neuronal circuits.